-The common wisdom in Las Vegas seems to be that the only way to make an older hotel competitive in today’s market is to blow it up and start over.
+For a long time, the common wisdom in Las Vegas was that the only way to make an older hotel competitive in today’s market is to blow it up and start over.
 Witness the demise of The Stardust, The Sands, The Desert Inn, The Dunes, and The Frontier.
 To be fair, the people who own these buildings are often justified in creating something new because in the end there is only so much you can do to an existing building – only so many times you can slap a fresh coat of paint on it and hope that it will make a difference.

 But a tour of the historic El Cortez in Downtown Las Vegas proves that you don’t have to bring in a wrecking crew to turn a has-been hotel into one worthy of notice.
-The El is back and she is in many ways better than she ever has been before.
+The El is in many ways better than she ever has been before.

 While the hotel was never a “first rate” property, it had been a solid performer in the Downtown arena until the neighborhood around it declined.
 The crowded, somewhat dingy, and smoky casino mainly lured an older, locals audience and the rooms were little more than basic accommodations.

 It’s amazing what throwing a few million dollars at a building and its surroundings can accomplish.